-We know and love both of these superb destinations.
-So to help you decide which one’s right for you, we’ll be discussing the best of what Palm Beach and West Palm Beach have to offer.
-So you can get the most out of your vacation!
+There’s far more to them that though.
+Luckily we know and love both of these superb destinations, so to help you decide which one’s right for you, we’ll be discussing the best of what Palm Beach and West Palm Beach have to offer.
+All so you can get the most out of your vacation!

 You may have heard that Palm Beach is an extremely wealthy, luxurious area, and you wouldn’t be wrong.